EazyTek-code/Tools/README.md

 ## 🔍 Overview

-**YARA Process Scanner** is a Windows-based utility with a GUI that allows you to scan running processes or specific binaries in memory using YARA rules.
+**PSYara** is a Windows-based utility with a GUI that allows you to scan running processes or specific binaries in memory using YARA rules.
 The tool generates a filterable HTML report for rule detections, with details on the matching rules and detection strings.

 ## ✨ Features